dheero/OBF.github.io/wiki/BOSC/Organization.md

-    requirements for submission of abstracts, lightning talks, demos, or whatever venues are included in the upcoming conference, including the important requirements for open source licensing of all software, etc. It should also contain links to:
+    requirements for submission of abstracts, lightning talks, demos, or whatever venues are included in the upcoming conference, including the important requirements for open source licensing of all software, etc. It is a good idea to try to announce the results of reviewed proposals at least 1 week before the ISMB early registration discount deadline, so that those who are accepted will be able to register with the discount, if they need.
+Also, it gives those who submit proposals for software that isnt properly licesensed the chance to prove that they are licensed properly before the deadline.
+Somewhere in the page there should also be links to:
     -   The Official ISMB site for the year
+    -   The ISMB Online Registration Link (when it is made available)
     -   The Opensource.org website, and official list of licenses pages
--   Imediately after the BOSC website is made public: Announce and call for abstracts/lightning talks/etc. This should be This should be emailed out to all of the O|B|F mailing-lists.
+-   Imediately after the BOSC website is made public: Announce and call for abstracts/lightning-talks/etc. This should be This should be emailed out to all of the O|B|F mailing-lists.
 Recently I have just included a general statement, and a link to the Official OBF website for more information, instead of replicating what is in the site.
 I